1 Year Filmmaking Program

 course highlights

-During the course, you will practice your skills in cinematography on up to 40 short films of different styles, create industry- standard showreel and present it to the panel of film professionals in a public cinema.
+During the course, you will practice your skills in cinematography on up to 20 short films and scenes of different styles, create industry- standard showreel and present it to the panel of film professionals in a public cinema.

 Internship on a Film Set